Skip to main content

 At four weeks, offer the gruel, dry food, and water, but don’t stress about how much the kitty’s eating.
 You do want the kitten to start getting used to the taste and texture, though.
 If you’re bottle-feeding, you can offer gruel off a spoon or from a tongue depressor if the kitten doesn’t seem to be eating from a dish.

 At five weeks, swap baby cat kibble for kitten kibble and formula for water when making the gruel.
-If you were using a tongue depressor at four weeks, try to transition from it by slowly lowering it towards the dish of gruel to signify that’s where the food is going to be in the future.
+If you were using a tongue depressor at four weeks of age, try to transition from it by slowly lowering it towards the dish of gruel to signify that’s where the food is going to be in the future.
 Keep half a can of kitten kibble in a dish for each kitten you are caring for, plus gruel or wet food.
 Set out a water bowl too.

 Weeks five and six are transitional.
 You want to keep feeding kittens milk or formula plus kibble to mitigate any digestive issues.
 Slowly reduce the amount of formula while increasing the amount of kibble.
 By seven weeks, the kitten should be eating mainly dry food, and he should be fully weaned at eight weeks.